Hi, what do you want to do?

 Writers Workshop Story Sequence

-Students read stories and explore the importance of sequential order.
+Pupils read stories and explore the importance of sequential order.
 In groups, students are given sentence strips.
-Students holding the sentence strips, place themselves in a logical order to make a story.
-Individually, students...
+Pupils holding the sentence strips, place themselves in a logical order to make a story.
+Individually, students write a...

 Curated OER